 16.4.5 Hazards of Specific Gases (Top)

-- Can cause asphyxiation by displacing the air necessary for the support of life.
+Inert Gases - These can cause asphyxiation by displacing the air necessary for the support of life.

 - Boiling and splashing will occur when the cryogen contacts warm objects.

 - Can cause common materials such as plastic and rubber to become brittle and fracture under stress.

 - Liquid to gas expansion ratio: one volume of liquid nitrogen will vaporize and expand to about 700 times that volume, as a gas, and thus can build up tremendous pressures in a closed system.
 Therefore, dispensing areas need to be well ventilated.
 Avoid storing cryogenics in cold rooms, environmental chambers, and other areas with poor ventilation.
 If necessary, install an oxygen monitor/oxygen deficiency alarm and/or toxic gas monitor before working with these materials in confined areas.